-Emerald Development And Economic Network is a Public Housing Agency in Cleveland, Ohio that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Emerald Development And Economic Network is a housing authority that participates in the Mainstream Voucher, and Shelter Plus Care programs.

 Emerald Development And Economic Network serves Cuyahoga County.

-As of 08/21/2019, it is not known if Emerald Development And Economic Network is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+Emerald Development And Economic Network does not participate in the Section 8 Housing Choice Voucher program, so voucher holders cannot port to this housing authority.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Emerald Development And Economic Network manages 0 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Emerald Development And Economic Network manages 0 active Housing Choice Vouchers.